igvteam/igv-docs/igv-docs/docs/UserGuide/tracks/quantitative_data.md

 To **set a specific data range** for selected tracks:

-* Select *Set Data Range...* from the pop-up menu and in the dialog window that pops up enter the minimimum, baseline, and maximum values for the graph.
+* Select *Set Data Range...* from the pop-up menu and in the dialog window that pops up enter the minimum, baseline, and maximum values for the graph.

 The following examples show the same data in tracks with different data ranges.